genesisneo/project-hermes/README.md

 This command will create a QR code for you to check your page on your mobile devices.
 Please note that this will only open `preview.html`.

+`$ gulp browse`

+This command will open your root crative folder `./creative/` on your default browser, for you to preview, or check other creatives.

 ### Before pushing:
 ------